linyilu0323/SDCND_Notes/L7_Notes.md

 - **Alternatives to RGB color space:**
 In addition to RGB color space, which builds on 3 basic colors (red, green, and blue), it is sometimes more preferable to use other color spaces for easier processing and better separation.
 They include:
 *HLS Color Space*: HLS = Hue, Lightness, and Saturation.
 *HSV Color Space*: HSV = Hue, Saturation, and Value.
 Read more about [HLS and HSV](https://en.wikipedia.org/wiki/HSL_and_HSV).

+4. Combine Color and Gradient Thresholding